 The NREL staff has decades of project management and geoscience experience in areas such as geologic field studies, regional sedimentary basin exploration, prospect generation, reservoir characterization and simulation, drilling and completion operations, and environmental assessment and permitting to encourage the development, validation, and deployment of geothermal technologies.

-NREL staff utilizes these skills to provide technical support to the U.S. Department of Energy's Geothermal Technologies Program in assessment and evaluation of research and development projects.
+NREL staff utilizes these skills to provide technical support to the U.S. Department of Energy's Geothermal Technologies Office in assessment and evaluation of research and development projects.
 NREL also assists private sector and government clients in evaluating the feasibility of novel geothermal applications.